sumitambekar/crud_backbase/README.md

 2. To run separate package/class: make right click on package/class file > Run with testNG

 How to start test execution in cmd or terminal:
-0. Open cmd or terminal :wink:
+0. Open cmd or terminal
 1. go to local root project directory
 2. execute next command:
 ```  mvn clean test  ```  - to run full suite